Car boot sales

 Most people who sell at boot sales probably don't consider themselves to be in trade, despite perhaps selling at such sales several times a year.

-So, when does the law consider you a trader?
+So, when does the law consider you to be a trader?
 There is no hard and fast rule, but ask yourself the following questions:

-Are the goods you are selling your personal property?
-If you buy goods specially to resell - for example, from auction websites, newspaper adverts or a cash and carry - or if you make goods for the purpose of selling them, you are very likely to be a trader.
+- are the goods that you are selling your personal property?
+If you buy goods specially to resell - for example, from auction websites, newspaper adverts or a cash and carry - or if you make goods for the purpose of selling them, you are very likely to be a trader

-How much of your income is derived from participation in car boot sales and for what percentage of your income does it account?
-The more significant the proportion of income you derive from car boot sales, the more likely you are a trader at those sales.
+- how much of your income is derived from participation in car boot sales and for what percentage of your income does it account?
+The more significant the proportion of your income that you derive from car boot sales, the more likely it is that you are a trader at those sales

 INDICATING WHO YOU ARE